Chatang: Cultural representations

-The different ways of serving seasoned flour mush have some cultural significance in distinguishing that of Beijing cuisine from Tianjin cuisine, since the same kind of seasoned flour mush tastes identical.
+The different ways of serving seasoned flour mush have some cultural significance in distinguishing Beijing cuisine from Tianjin cuisine, since the same kind of seasoned flour mush tastes identical.
 Traditionally, the styles of serving were clearly different when the hot water is poured from the kettle:

-The way hot water was poured in Beijing cuisine was that the server stood straight up, with legs apart at distance greater than the width of his shoulder, while the upper body leaned toward the bowl.
-In contrast, the way hot water was poured in Tianjin cuisine was that the server was in a semi-squatting down position with body straight.
+The way hot water was poured in Beijing cuisine consisted of the server standing straight up, with legs spread apart greater than shoulder-width, while the upper body leaned toward the bowl.
+In contrast, the way hot water was poured in Tianjin cuisine involved the server being in a semi-squatting down position with body straight.
 Obviously, such a feat is rather dangerous, especially without any specialized training, and thus the special kettle has been phased out as modern technology enables the dish to be served like coffee, and the use of a kettle only survives in extremely rare occasions as a cultural heritage demonstration.